tplatt37/PyWeather-Aurora-Demo/README.md

 NOTE: The PyWeather code is robust in that if the password is rotated, it will recognize this ("access denied" message) and retrieve the rotated password.

+## Then what?

+Run the Lambda!

+The recommended way (assuming you are doing a demo to a class) is to simply run it via the Lambda console.
+(But there is also an API Gateway endpoint)

+Go to the Lambda Console

+Create a test Event with this content:

+{"queryStringParameters":{"city":"Orlando"}}

+Run the function a few times.

+Then , go to Secrets Manager and find the DB Secret.

+Rotate it

+Run the Lambda again - and note that the output will show "access denied" but the code will recognize this an pull the updated password.

+You can also go the "Query Editor" in the RDS console and retrieve the data from the table.

 ## Uninstall

 Simply delete both Cloudformation stacks or run: